An American Girl: Chrissa Stands Strong

 An American Girl: Chrissa Stands Strong is a 2009 American television film and the fifth film in the American Girl series.
 It was the first American Girl film to focus on a Girl of the Year, starring Sammi Hanratty in the title role.
 It is based on the Chrissa books in the American Girl series written by Mary Casanova.

-The film was directed by Martha Coolidge, from a screenplay by Christine Coyle Johnson and Julie Prendiville Roux.
+The film was directed by Martha Coolidge, from a screenplay by Christine Coyle Johnson and Julie Prendiville Roux and released on HBO on January 5, 2009.
 It won a 2009 Gold Award from National Parenting Publications (NAPPA).

 Plot

 Chrissa Maxwell and her family move from Iowa to Minnesota in order to be closer to Chrissa's grandmother, Louise "Nana" Hanlon, after the death of Chrissa's grandfather.
 At her new school, Chrissa has difficulty making friends and soon finds herself bullied by Tara James, Sonali Matthews and Jayden Johnson, a trio of girls called the Mean Bees.

-Chrissa tries to befriend another girl, Gwen Thompson, who’s also being bullied by Tara, Sonali and Jayden.
-Gwen avoids Chrissa at first, but Chrissa later finds out that Gwen avoided her because she was homeless and ashamed of it; Chrissa and Gwen then become best friends.
-Later, Gwen tells Chrissa in the music room that her mom got a job and they're moving into an apartment.
-Tara, Jayden and Sonali overhear the conversation between them.
+Chrissa tries to befriend another girl, Gwen Thompson, who’s also being bullied by the Mean Bees.
+Gwen avoids Chrissa at first, but Chrissa later finds out that Gwen avoided her because of her homelessness and is ashamed of it; Chrissa and Gwen then become best friends after the former promises not to tell anyone about the situation.
+Later, Gwen tells Chrissa in the music room that her mom got a job and they are moving into an apartment.
+The Bees walk by the room and overhear the conversation.
 Gwen asks Chrissa to cut her bangs for her in the bathroom.
-Tara, Jayden and Sonali enter and Tara offers to cut them for Gwen.
+The Bees enter and Tara offers to cut them for Gwen.
 She purposely does a terrible job, telling Gwen she really looks like a homeless person.
-Gwen gets angry at Chrissa because she thinks that Chrissa told Tara that she is homeless.
-The other girls are sent to the principal's office where they are asked to tell the truth.
-Tara lies and says that Chrissa told her about Gwen being homeless; Jayden also lies and says that she didn't see anything.
-However, Sonali tells Mrs. Ziminsky the truth about what happened.
-The principal suspends Tara, Sonali and Jayden — Tara for three days, and Sonali and Jayden for only a day.
+Gwen tearfully and angrily accuses Chrissa of telling Tara about her homelessness.
+Chrissa and the Bees are sent to the principal's office where they are asked to tell the truth.
+Tara lies and says that Chrissa told her about Gwen’s situation; Jayden also lies and says that she did not see anything.
+However, Sonali tells the truth about what happened.
+The principal, Mrs. Ziminsky, suspends the Bees — Tara for three days, and Sonali and Jayden for only a day.
 After her suspension, Sonali apologizes to Gwen about all the mean things she has done to her, and leaves Tara and Jayden, then befriending Chrissa and Gwen.